cursorless-dev/cursorless/docs/contributing/test-case-recorder.md

 ## Run recorded tests

-Recorded tests will automatically be picked up and run with the normal tests, and can be run in vscode or via yarn in terminal.
+Recorded tests will automatically be picked up and run with the normal tests.

 ## Changing recorded test cases in bulk

 ### Autoformatting

-To clean up the formatting of all of the yaml test cases, run `yarn compile && yarn transform-recorded-tests`
+To clean up the formatting of all of the yaml test cases, run `pnpm transform-recorded-tests`

 ### Upgrading fixtures

-To upgrade all the test fixtures to the latest command version, run the command `yarn compile && yarn transform-recorded-tests upgrade`.
+To upgrade all the test fixtures to the latest command version, run the command `pnpm transform-recorded-tests upgrade`.
 This command should be idempotent.

 ### Custom transformation